grafana/grafana-infinity-datasource/wiki/installation.md

 There are multiple ways to install this plugin into your grafana instance

+### Install from grafana.com

-### Download and extract zip file
+Download the latest zip file from [grafana.com plugins page](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) using the instructions provided there.

+### Install from github

-Download the latest zip file from [github](https://github.com/yesoreyeram/grafana-infinity-datasource/releases) and extract into your grafana plugin folder.
+Download the required version of release zip file from [github](https://github.com/yesoreyeram/grafana-infinity-datasource/releases) and extract into your grafana plugin folder.
 Then restart Grafana.

-### Using grafana-cli
+### Install using grafana-cli

-If you are using grafana-cli, execute the following command to install the plugin
+If you are using grafana-cli, execute the following command to install the latest published version of the plugin

 ```sh
 grafana-cli plugins install yesoreyeram-infinity-datasource
 ```

-or
+If you need custom version of the plugin from github, you can install using the following command.

 ```sh
 grafana-cli --pluginUrl <ZIP_FILE_URL> plugins install yesoreyeram-infinity-datasource